 As of 1 January 2014, EC Directive 2006/48 and EC Directive 2006/49 were repealed by the CRD IV Directive.
-The CRD IV Directive, together with the CRR, implements Basel III in the EEA.
+The CRD IV Directive, together with the CRR, implements the Basel III Reforms in the EEA.
 Both texts were published in the Official Journal of the European Union on 27 June 2013 and became effective on 1 January 2014 (except for capital buffer provisions which became effective on 1 January 2016).
 The CRD IV Directive was implemented into Dutch law by amendments to the FMSA pursuant to an amendment act (the "CRD IV/CRR Implementation Act") which entered into force on 1 August 2014.
 The CRR has established a single set of harmonised prudential rules which apply directly to all banks in the EEA as of 1 January 2014, but with particular requirements being phased in over a period of time, to be fully applicable by various dates up to 2022.
-The harmonised prudential rules include own funds requirements, an obligation to maintain a liquidity coverage buffer, a requirement to ensure that long-term obligations are adequately met under both normal and stressed conditions and the requirement to report on these obligations.
+The harmonised prudential rules include own funds requirements, an obligation to maintain a liquidity coverage buffer (similar to the LCR, although the CRR obligation does not yet include a requirement to meet a ratio), a requirement to ensure that longterm obligations are adequately met under both normal and stressed conditions and the requirement to report on these obligations.
 The competent supervisory authorities will evaluate whether capital instruments meet the criteria set out in the CRR.
-The CRR also includes the obligation to report on a bank's leverage ratio.
-This requirement is similar to the leverage ratio requirement introduced by Basel III, however, the CRR does not yet include a requirement to meet a minimum ratio.
-However, the EC Capital Proposals of 23 November 2016 published by the European Commission, (as discussed and defined in the risk factor entitled "Minimum regulatory capital and liquidity requirements") contemplate introducing such a leverage ratio.
+The CRR also includes the obligation to report on a bank's leverage ratio (this requirement is similar to the leverage ratio requirement introduced by Basel III, however, the CRR does not yet include a requirement to meet a minimum ratio).